 In design and construction, the Mercator knife is very similar to the douk-douk, since it consists of a black-painted folded-sheet metal handle engraved with a leaping cat and the label K55K (with the second ‘K’ written backwards), and a blade that is either stainless steel or carbon-steel.
 The difference between the Mercator K55K and the douk-douk, however, is that while the douk-douk is a slipjoint knife (no locking mechanism), the K55K is a lockback knife, and the blade locks when in the upright position.

 Today, these knives are still produced in Germany, the market being led by the Otto-Messer company.
-Here is our detailed review of the Mercator K55K, which can also be bought from Amazon by following this link.
+The Mercator K55K can also be found on Amazon by following this link.

 This one is a bit different knife the others since Morakniv is the name of a Swedish knife-making company, rather than a specific knife.
 Like the Opinel, the Morakniv products are not very popular in the United States, but rank at the top in Europe.
 Unlike many other low-price knife, the Mora knife is very good quality, can be be used as a heavy-duty, multi-purpose utility tool in the outdoor environment.